Catel/Catel.Docs/src/vnext/reference/Catel.Core/Catel/Reflection/AssemblyHelper.md

 ## Fields

-### _assemblyMappings

-### _lockObject

-### _registeredAssemblies

-### Log

-The log.

 ## Methods

 ### GetAllTypesSafely(Assembly assembly, bool logLoaderExceptions)

 Gets all types from the assembly safely.
-Sometimes, the [ReflectionTypeLoadException](#) is thrown,
-    and no types are returned.
-In that case the user must manually get the successfully loaded types from the Types.

-    This method automatically loads the types.
+Sometimes, the [ReflectionTypeLoadException](#) is thrown, and no types are returned.
+In that case the user must manually get the successfully loaded types from the Types.This method automatically loads the types.
 If the [ReflectionTypeLoadException](#) occurs, this method will return the types that were loaded successfully.

 #### Parameters